Oscilllator/quartz/content/20240529 Metal detection.md

 ![[Pasted image 20240529214136.png]]

 Wait what.
-That's just the coil that was + in both scenarios!
-The coil that switched between + and - just cancelled itself and vanished from the output!
+That's just the coil that switched polarity! (a + b) - (a - b) = 2b, duh.
+I wonder if this actually invalidates anything...